IncendiumAcademy/IncendiumAcademy/content/math/combinatorics/basic-counting/basic-principles.md

 <details>
     <summary> Solution </summary>
     <p>
-        This is another straightforward application of the multiplcation principle.
+        This is another straightforward application of the multiplication principle.
 The total number of ways to get from $A$ to $C$ will be $6\times 9=63$.
     </p>
 </details>